AbdelrahmanShehab/Scrumdinger/README.md

 - **MVVM:** Following the Model-View-ViewModel architectural pattern for a clean and scalable codebase.

-- **Speech Recognition:** Integrating speech recognition for live audio to text transcription.
+- **Speech Recognition:** Integrating speech recognition for live audio-to-text transcription.

 - **AVFoundation:** Utilizing AVFoundation for playing audio cues such as the "ding" sound.